kyma-project/community/concepts/eventing-code-guidelines.md

   <summary>Don't</summary>

 The following example shows two nearly identical tests.
 The only difference is that `TestSendCloudEventWithReconnect` additionally `closes` the `connection` before sending the event, in contrast to `TestSendCloudEvent`.
-The test `TestSendCloudEventWithReconnect` has another problem which prevents us from rewriting both tests as a table test.
-It does send an event twice.
-Once with an open connection, second with a closed connection.
-The `main concern` of the test is to ensure that the `connection` gets `re-established` then it is in closed state.
+The test `TestSendCloudEventWithReconnect` has another problem that prevents rewriting both tests as a table test: It sends an event twice.
+Once with an open connection, then with a closed connection.
+The `main concern` of the test is to ensure that the `connection` is `re-established`.
+Then it is in closed state.
 However, it is enough to close the connection before sending the first event.
 There is no need to send the event twice.
 Reducing the test to the `bare minimum` allows us to rewrite it as a table-driven test.

 ```go